MikeRogers0/MikeRogersIO/_posts/blog/2015-11-04-solr-search.md

   image: TODO
 ---

 Adding a custom search to your website can be somewhat tricky if you want to organise results by relavancy, solr can make this a bit easier.

-## How to setup
+For this post I'm going to assume you've installed solr via brew, or are using WebSolr.

+## Setup in rails

+To setup Solr, add the [sunspot_rails](https://github.com/sunspot/sunspot) gem to your Gemfile, then bundle.

 Examples how adding in the search

+## Add to your models

 ## Setup for more scale